denisgolius/stamusctl-templates/data/clearndr/README.md

-# ClearNDR Template
+# Clear NDR Template

-This template deploys ClearNDR CE (Community Edition), a comprehensive Network Detection and Response solution built on open-source components.
+This template deploys Clear NDR Community, a comprehensive Network Detection and Response solution built on open-source components.

 ## Overview

-ClearNDR provides network security monitoring, intrusion detection, and threat analysis capabilities through an integrated stack of security tools.
+Clear NDR provides network security monitoring, intrusion detection, and threat analysis capabilities through an integrated stack of security tools.
 The template orchestrates the deployment of all components using Docker Compose.

 ## Components